This post may contain affiliate links. For more information, please see our affiliate policy.

 I love eating radishes raw, dipped in softened butter and sprinkled with salt.
 I never tried them roasted though, until a friend started eating fewer carbs and I wanted to help out.

-They are surprisingly delicious and full of flavor and a great side dish for spring.
+They are surprisingly delicious and full of flavor from the first bite!
+They are a great root vegetable side dish for spring or a colorful addition to a salad.
+They’re gluten-free, vegan, and paleo-friendly!
 Try them; you might be pleasantly surprised!

 Recipe ingredients